jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 3. The Trading or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/part-3/chapter-01)
 4. The Warrior or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/part-4/chapter-01)

+So there are 4 cycles or classes the cycles are based on desire-energy and energy in this universe obeys 4 laws of thermodynamics.

+**Why does thermodynamics have 4 laws?**

+This is because there are 2 forces:
+1. Positive Yang/Shiva (aethereal)
+2. Negative Yin/Shakti (material).

-The thinking class is the closest to the metaphysical dimension while the worker class is the closest to physical dimenion.
+The thinking class is the closest to the aethereal while the worker class is the closest to material.

 ## So what's the purpose of Social Cycles?